Magellanic Stream: Recent observations

+At the January 2010 meeting of the American Astronomical Society, David Nidever of the University of Virginia announced new results based on data derived from the National Science Foundation's Robert C. Byrd Green Bank Telescope and earlier radio astronomy observations.
+The Magellanic Stream is much longer than earlier thought, and is older too.
+This means that the Magellanic Stream likely formed when the two Magellanic Clouds passed close to each other around 2.5 billion years ago.

 In 2018, research confirmed that the chemical composition of the gas in the Magellanic Stream Leading Arm more closely resembles the composition of the Small Magellanic Cloud, rather than the Large Magellanic Cloud, by looking at light from background quasars shining through the Stream and analysing the spectrum of light that is either absorbed by, or let through it.
 This analysis confirmed that the gas most likely originated from the Small Magellanic Cloud, thereby indicating that the Large Magellanic Cloud is 'winning' in the gravity tug of both Clouds working on the Magellanic Stream.

 In 2019 astronomers discovered the young star cluster Price-Whelan 1 using Gaia data.
 The star cluster has a low metallicity and belongs to the leading arm of the Magellanic Clouds.
 The discovery of this star cluster suggests that the leading arm of the Magellanic Clouds is 90,000 light-years away from the Milky Way, only half as far from the Milky Way as previously thought.
 The star cluster is relatively young, which is a sign of recent star formation in the leading arm.